microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 In this task, you will add the necessary configuration to the `NorthwindMVC` solution to connect to the Oracle database you created in the previous task.

-1. On your LabVM, navigate to `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project`.
+1. On your LabVM, navigate to `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL-master\Hands-on lab\lab-files\starter-project`.
 Launch `NorthwindMVC.sln`.

    ![Launch NorthwindMVC.sln from the downloaded lab files.](./media/launch-northwind-solution.png "NorthwindMVC Visual Studio 2019 Solution")